DFE-Digital/npd-find-and-explore/README.md

 Categories and concepts should be managed through the Find & Explore admin interface (`/admin`).
 To manually replace the entire category and concept tree, replacing it with data from the seed Information Architecture document:

-> Note that we add `;nil` to the command, otherwise you see a huge dump of all the data elements loaded in that run.
+> Note that we add `;nil` to the command, otherwise you see a huge dump of all the data items loaded in that run.
 We also wrap everything in a transaction so the data flips between old and new, rather than having a period with limited categories available.

 ```
 ActiveRecord::Base.transaction do